...

 • Emphasizes building client motivation — a strong predictor of change.

-• Clients learn something likely to help them within the first few sessions.
+• Clients typically learn something that will likely benefit them within the first few sessions.

-Motivational Interviewing can be very beneficial for those who have not had good results with Cognitive Behavioral Therapy (CBT).
-A lack of motivation can make changing one’s thoughts and behavior patterns difficult, so addicted individuals experiencing ambivalence about quitting may need to go through MI first.
-MI is also better than CBT for individuals who need a lot of support, validation of their feelings, and a close relationship with their counselors and feel that CBT does not provide this.
+Motivational Interviewing can be highly beneficial for individuals who have not achieved satisfactory results with Cognitive Behavioral Therapy (CBT).
+A lack of motivation can make it hard to change thoughts and behaviors.
+Addicted individuals who feel unsure about quitting may need to try MI first.
+MI is more effective than CBT for individuals who require additional support and validation of their feelings.
+Some individuals feel that CBT does not offer this close relationship with their counselors.

 Motivational Interviewing Drug Addiction

-The main point of MI is overcoming the internal battle over whether one wants to quit.
-Even though there are many reasons to stop abusing drugs or get severe treatment for an addiction to an addicted individual, there are also many reasons not to.
-Clients may go back and forth many times, feeling motivated to quit after encountering health or legal consequences of drug abuse or a conversation with a loved one but losing that motivation the following day.
+The primary goal of MI is to overcome the internal battle over whether one wants to quit.
+There are many reasons to stop using drugs or seek addiction treatment.
+However, there are also reasons not to.
+Clients may change their minds many times.
+They might feel motivated to quit after facing health or legal issues from drug abuse.
+A talk with a loved one can also spark this motivation.
+However, they often lose that motivation the next day.

 MI aims to lay out the pros and cons of quitting based on what the client feels is necessary.
-Once clients overcome denial and conclude the pros and cons of drug abuse, their desire to change, what that change looks like, and how they want to implement it, it becomes much easier for that change to occur.
+Once clients accept the reality of drug abuse, they can weigh its pros and cons.
+This helps them see their desire to change.
+They can then consider what that change entails and how to implement it.
+This makes it much easier for change to occur.
 Clients don’t feel forced to give up something they love.
 Instead, they’re pursuing a life change that they have chosen.

 Motivational Interviewing in the Treatment of Anxiety and Depression

 When it comes to anxiety and depression, motivation is everything.
 If you’re not motivated to seek treatment and change your lifestyle, it’s unlikely that any progress will be made.
 Motivational interviewing is a technique that therapists use to help their patients overcome this hurdle.
-It’s based on the premise that people are more likely to change their behavior when given intrinsic rather than external motivation.
+It is based on the idea that people are more likely to change their behavior when they feel motivated from within.
+External motivation is less effective.

-In other words, people are more likely to stick with treatment if they do it for themselves rather than someone else.
+In other words, people are more likely to adhere to treatment if they do it for themselves rather than for someone else.
 This doesn’t mean that therapists don’t provide support and guidance.
 But ultimately, it’s up to the individual to find the motivation to make the necessary changes.

 Reclaim Your Life From Addiction With Motivational Interviewing